 10. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance 12.
-Report Type: a. initial filing 13.
-Name and Address of Reporting Entity: Prime Subawardee Tier, if Known: Subawar ing Entity in No. 4 is dee, e and Address of Prime: Congressional District, if known : 15.
-Federal Department/Agency: ssional District , if known : rogram Name/Description: 17.
-Federal Action Number, if known: , if applicable: \$ 10. a.
+Report Type: a. initial filing b. material change For material change only: Year quarter Date of last report 13.
+Name and Address of Repo orting Entity: 14.
+If Report Subawar ting Entity in No. 4 is Prime Subawa ardee e and Address of Prime: Known: , if Congressional District, if known: 15.
+Federal Department/Agency: Congressional District, if known: 16.
+Federal Program Name/Description: CFDA Number r, if applicable: 17.
+Federal Action Number, if known: 18.
+Award Ar \$ nount, if known: 10. a.
 Name and Address of Lobbying Registrant (if individual, last name, first name, MI): address if diff als Performing Services (including ferent from No. 10a) , first name, MI):

-11. Information requested through this form is authorized by title 31 U.S.C. section 1352.
-This Signature: disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
+• 11.
+Information requested through this form is authorized by title 31 U.S.C. section 1352.
+This disclosure of lobbying activities is a material representation of fact upon which reliance was Signature: placed by the tier above when this transaction was made or entered into.
 This disclosure is required pursuant to 31 U.S.C.
 1352.
 This information will be reported to the Congress semi-annually and will be available for public inspection.
-Any person who fails to file the required disclosure shall be subject to a Print Name: civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
-Title: Telephone No.: Date: Federal Use Only Authorized for Local Reproduction - Standard Form - LLL (Rev. 7-97)
+Any person who fails Print Name: to file the required disclosure shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
+Title: Telephone No.: Date: Federal Use Only Authorized for Local Reproduction Standard Form - LLL (Rev. 7-97)